nuno112/python/README.md

 pset7/finance:
   - A website where users can quote, "buy" and "sell" stocks.

+Python Tutorial:
+  - A set of simple exercises made during a Python course on openclassrooms.com

 Labyrinth Game:
   - A command line game where you control a robot through a maze